Alex-Reyne/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a light-weight, full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp uses encrypted cookies and hashed passwords to ensure user security.

 Tinyapp was built with Night Owls in mind and uses a dark mode color theme to keep yours eyes nice and relaxed while you browse.